Devil Hulk: The Incredible Hulk

-As Bruce's condition became worse, the Devil Hulk enacts a plan to manifest in the real world by trapping Bruce's consciousness in an illusionary utopia.
+As Bruce's condition worsens, the Devil Hulk enacts a plan to manifest in the real world by trapping Bruce's consciousness in an illusionary utopia.
 The three core Hulk personalities manage to break through the fantasy and Bruce leaves it, rejecting the Devil Hulk's offer to repair it and allow Bruce to live peacefully within it in exchange for control of Bruce's physical body.
-He is overpowered by the Savage and Grey Hulks in the mindscape while threatening everyone and everything Bruce holds dear, apparently being permanently contained back within the recesses of Banner's mind after his disease had been treated.
+He is overpowered by the Savage and Grey Hulks in the mindscape while threatening everyone and everything Bruce holds dear, apparently being permanently contained within Bruce's mind after his disease had been treated.

-During the Chaos War storyline, Brian Banner is released from Hell and becomes a hybrid of the Guilt Hulk and the Devil Hulk.
+During the Chaos War storyline, Bruce's father Brian Banner is released from Hell and becomes a hybrid of the Guilt Hulk and the Devil Hulk.

 The Immortal Hulk

-After Bruce's death during Civil War II and subsequent resurrection during the events of Avengers: No Surrender, the Devil Hulk suppressed the rest of Banner's personalities and became the dominant Hulk.
-During a conversation with Doc Samson, the Devil Hulk reveals he actually embodies Banner's desire for a protective father figure, and that Banner's inability to "imagine love without pain" is why he had previously perceived it as being a malevolent, sadistic entity.
+After Bruce Banner's death during Civil War II and subsequent resurrection during the events of Avengers: No Surrender, the Devil Hulk suppresses the rest of Bruce's personalities and becomes the dominant Hulk.
+During a conversation with Doc Samson, the Devil Hulk reveals that he embodies Bruce's desire for a protective father figure, and that Bruce's inability to "imagine love without pain" is why he had previously perceived it as being a malevolent, sadistic entity.

-During the events of Absolute Carnage, the Venom Symbiote takes Bruce as its host to fight Carnage.
-Inside of Bruce's mind, Bruce converses with the Venom Symbiote as the other Hulk personalities such as Joe Fixit and the Savage Hulk add their opinions about their current situation.
+During the events of Absolute Carnage, the Venom symbiote takes Bruce as its host to fight Carnage.
+Inside of Bruce's mind, Bruce converses with Venom as the other Hulk personalities such as Joe Fixit and the Savage Hulk add their opinions about their current situation.
 The Devil Hulk (in his more traditional reptilian form) is against the symbiote's presence in Bruce and says it should be removed immediately, saying that they have more important matters to deal with.
-In the end, Bruce, Joe Fixit, and the Savage Hulk agree to collaborate with the Venom Symbiote.
+In the end, Bruce, Joe Fixit, and the Savage Hulk agree to collaborate with Venom.
 The Devil Hulk storms off, saying they are making a mistake.

-When Bruce was affected by Xemnu's mental manipulations, the Devil Hulk was imprisoned inside of Bruce's mindscape, leaving the Savage Hulk in control.
-When the Leader finds his way into the mindscape as well via the Green Door and takes over the Green Scar personality, Devil Hulk watches as Bruce and Joe Fixit are imprisoned as well.
-Feeling angrier than ever before, Devil Hulk breaks free from his cage and confronts the Leader.
-Before he can defeat him, Devil Hulk is stopped by the Savage Hulk, who is being emotionally manipulated by the Leader.
-The Devil Hulk is beheaded by a monstrous Leader and his heart is ripped out.
-His corpse, alongside Banner, is taken to the Below-Place by the Leader.
+When Bruce is affected by Xemnu's mental manipulations, the Devil Hulk is imprisoned inside of Bruce's mindscape, leaving the Savage Hulk in control.
+When the Leader finds his way into the mindscape and takes over the Green Scar personality, Devil Hulk watches as Bruce and Joe Fixit are imprisoned as well.
+Devil Hulk escapes from his cage and confronts the Leader, only to be killed.